 Gigantic ancient trees rise up so high you can’t even see their tops, except when you’re right among the leaves on our canopy walkway.
 The walkway is the highest in South America.
 Enjoy spotting curious spider monkeys peeking through the branches and wake up to a chorus of chirps and squawks as the birds greet the day.

 The reserve is owned and funded almost entirely by Projects Abroad, which makes us doubly proud of the great work you will help us do there.
-This is why volunteers - like you - are so vital to keeping the programme running.
+This is why volunteers - like you - are so vital to keeping the program running.

 Puerto Maldonado is the nearest town, about an hour’s boat ride away.
 This is where the airport is located and also where you will find shops, hotels, and internet access.